 She has recently gained acclaim for her portrayal of the Dowager Countess Violet

-Dame Maggie Smith has currently won two Academy Awards, seven BAFTAs, three Golden Globes, three Emmy Awards and one Tony Award.
+Maggie has currently won two Academy Awards, seven BAFTAs, three Golden Globes, three Emmy Awards, and one Tony Award.